COORDINATION -2

 (d) Cytokinins

 These are active growth substances which promote growth in plants in the presence of auxins.
-Cytokinins promote cell division by inducing growth of roots, leaves, callus tissue and repair or wounds in plants.
+Cytokinins promote cell division by inducing growth of roots, leaves, callus tissue and repair of wounds in plants.

 Phytochromes

 These are pale blue-green compounds consisting of a pigment, which absorbs light energy.
 Phytochrome exists in two interconvertible forms.
-One absorbs red light at a wavelength of 665mm while the other one absorbs far red light at a wavelength of 725mm.
+One absorbs red light at a wavelength of 665 nm while the other one absorbs far red light at a wavelength of 725 nm.
 These two forms of phytochrome are designated as Pr and Pfr respectively.
 When Pr absorbs red light it is rapidly converted into Pfr and when Pfr absorbs far-red light it is rapidly converted into Pr.

-The two phytocromes, that is Pr and Pf have the following effects:
+The two phytochromes, that is Pr and Pfr have the following effects:

-1. Elongation of the stem is stimulated by far-red light but inhibited by the red light,
+- Elongation of the stem is stimulated by far-red light but inhibited by red light.

-2. Leaf expansion is stimulated by the red light but inhibited by far-red.
+- Leaf expansion is stimulated by red light but inhibited by far-red light.

-3. Lateral roots growth is stimulated by far-red and inhibited by the red light.
+- Lateral root growth is stimulated by far-red and inhibited by red light.

-4. Seed germination is stimulated by the red light but inhibited by the far-red light.
+- Seed germination is stimulated by red light but inhibited by far-red light.

 Photoperiodism

 This is a flowering response in plants relative to lengths of day and night.
-When a plant is exposed to light, phytochrome absorbs light energy and P725 accumulates.
-P725 initiates the formation of a flowering hormone known as florigen, which is transported to the stem apices to promote flowering.
+When a plant is exposed to light, phytochrome absorbs light energy and Pfr accumulates.
+Pfr initiates the formation of a flowering hormone known as florigen, which is transported to the stem apices to promote flowering.

 With reference to photoperiodism, plants can be classified into three groups:

-These are the plants that require short-length illumination but shorter night periods to flower.
-Examples include chrysanthemum andpoinsettias.
+These are the plants that require short-length illumination but longer night periods to flower.
+Examples include chrysanthemum and poinsettias.

 Long-day Plants